cogeotiff/rio-tiler/docs/advanced/custom_readers.md

 1. Parse the input path to get the STAC url and asset name
 2. Fetch and parse the STAC item
-3. Construct a new `filename` using the asset full url.
+3. Construct a new `input` using the asset full url.
 4. Fall back to the regular `COGReader` initialization (using `super().__attrs_post_init__()`)